 Tricity Craft Beer Trail

-The route includes places that participate in Craft Beer Trail from the beginning: Eliksir (Gdańsk), Brovarnia Hotel Gdańsk (Gdańsk), Browar Miejski Sopot (Sopot), Pub Browar Spółdzielczy (Gdańsk) and Pub Browar Spółdzielczy (Gdańsk, Sopot).
-Now it includes also several new places: AleBrowar (Gdynia), Vrest (Gdańsk) oraz PG4 (Gdańsk).
+The route includes places that participate in Craft Beer Trail from the beginning: Eliksir (Gdańsk), Brovarnia Hotel Gdańsk (Gdańsk), Browar Miejski Sopot (Sopot), Pub Browar Spółdzielczy (Gdańsk) and Lubrow (Gdansk, Sopot).
+Now it includes also several new places: AleBrowar (Gdynia), Vrest (Gdańsk), PG4 (Gdańsk), Browar Port Gdynia (Gdynia), Konsulat Dobrego Piwa (Sopot), Cathead (Gdańsk).

 Enjoy, collect stamps, collect prizes!

-Just to rememer what is the Beer Trail.
-First it is a way to have good time in Tricity.
+Just to rembemer what the Beer Trail is.
+First, it is a way to have good time in Tricity.
 Every willing participants is given a guide book with a description of breweries on the trail.
 Additionally, you can find curiosities related to the brewing of the golden drink since the Middle Ages.
 And finally - the stamps.
 Everybody who visits a restaurant listed in the guide book and buys a glass of beer, will be given a stamp.
+Till now, it was enough to visit 8 locations, but now there are 11.
+Don't worry though - to match the challenge - more prizes await!

 Attractive prizes are given away for collecting an appropriate number of stamps:

-4 stamps - 4 beer coasters and a bottle opener
+7 stamps - beer saver + 4 beer coasters + a bottle opener

-6 stamps - 4 beer coasters, a bottle opener and a beer saver
+11 stamps - beer saver + 4 beer coasters + a bottle opener + t-shirt + beer glass

 Gdansk beer facts